Logos and uniforms of the New York Mets: 1993–94: The "swoosh-tail"

 In 1993, the color blue used on the Mets uniforms was changed to a slightly darker shade.
 The "racing stripes" were removed from both home and road uniforms, and the primary logo returned to the left sleeve.
 The "Mets" script on the home jersey was modified, and for the first time incorporated a "swoosh-tail" attached to the letter "s" underlining the wordmark.
-The road jersey had "New York" in cursive script, similar but not identical to the script used in 1987, and also with a "swoosh-tail" attached to the letter "k" underlining the wordmark.
-The road uniform had thin blue-orange-blue piping on the sleeve cuffs and on the sides of the pants from the beltline to the cuff.
+The road jersey had "New York" in cursive script, similar but not identical to the script used in 1987, and also with a "swoosh-tail" attached to the letter "k" underlining the wordmark and passing through the lower loop of the "Y".
+The road uniform had thin blue-orange-blue striping on the sleeve cuffs and pants seams.

-In 1994, player numerals were added to the front of the road jersey, below the wordmark on the player's left side, and the piping was removed from the road uniform.
+In 1994, player numerals were added to the front of the road jersey, below the wordmark on the player's left side, and the striping was removed from the road uniform.
 Also in 1994, the primary-logo sleeve patch was modified to incorporate rectangular spaces above and below the circle, containing text commemorating the 25th anniversary of the 1969 "Miracle Mets."
 On the right sleeve was a patch, worn league-wide, commemorating the 125th Anniversary of Major League Baseball.

 1995–97: Back to basics

 The Mets returned to their traditional uniform design in 1995.
-The original "Mets" script was restored to the home jersey; the road jersey eliminated the white outlining, revived the original "NEW YORK" wordmark and blue placket piping, and added blue piping to the sleeve ends.
+The original "Mets" script was restored to the home jersey; the road jersey eliminated the white outlining, revived the original "NEW YORK" wordmark and blue placket piping, and added blue piping above the sleeve cuffs.

 In 1997, the blue button on the top of the caps was changed to orange.
 The Mets introduced an alternate home uniform that was plain white with no pinstripes, and blue piping matching the road uniform.
 The team also introduced an alternate cap with a white crown and blue bill.
 The "NY" crest on the alternate cap was blue with an orange outline, and the button on top of the cap was blue.
 The white cap was worn with the white alternate jersey on some occasions early in the season.
 Also in 1997, the team wore a patch on the right sleeve of all three jerseys commemorating the 50th anniversary of Jackie Robinson's breaking of Major League Baseball's color barrier.